twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

 ### The Spec

 What are the features of our Todo list?
 They end up being analogous to our `Event` cases.
-(For me, this was probably the coolest part.)
+(For me, this was one of the coolest parts.)
 From `Event.swift`:

 * `RequestTodoViewModels`: we want to be able to see all our todos in the default order with deleted items filtered out.
 * `RequestToggleCompleteTodoViewModel`: we need to be able to mark todos as complete from the list view.
 * `RequestDeleteTodoViewModel`: we'll add the ability to delete them from the list view too.
 * `RequestNewTodoDetailViewModel`: we need to be able to create new todos.
-* `RequestTodoDetailViewModel`: we need to be able to view/edit todos in all their glory.
+* `RequestTodoDetailViewModel`: we need to be able to view/edit a todo in all its glory.
 * `RequestUpdateDetailViewModel`: we need to be able to commit our changes.

 Those are all of our requests.
 They'll all originate from the View layer.
 Since these are just events/messages we're broadcasting out, there won't necessarily be a direct 1-1 response.
 This has both positive and negative consequences for us.